svgorbunov-mc-sphere/dismantling-loot/README.md

-# Dismantling Armor Minecraft Mod
+# Dismantling Loot Minecraft Mod

-This modification allows to melt the metal armor back into ingots.
+This modification adds a number of recipes that provide a lot of resources from loot.